 Tips for going to see The Lion King on Broadway with children

 Broadway for children will be like an amusement park.
 Its lights, its colors, the people...
-But all outings with children have their own little trick.
+But all outings with children have their tricks.
 Here are some tips to make your visit to the musical a success:

 - Before going to the musical: so that the child is interested in the plot, enjoy the movie with him first and discuss the plot.

-- When buying tickets, it is best to book them in advance and online- the little ones can have a hard time in the queues!
+- When buying tickets, it is best to book them in advance and online, as children can have a hard time in the queues!

-- Before the show starts: I suggest you take your child to the bathroom and finally, explain the importance of being quiet in the theater.
+- Before the show starts: I suggest that you take your child to the bathroom and, finally, explain the importance of being quiet in the theater.
 The golden rule!